The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 i Data breaches

-While the PDPA obliges organisations to protect personal data, it does not currently require organisations to notify authorities in the event of a data breach.
-However, as noted below, there are proposals to amend the PDPA to introduce a mandatory data breach reporting requirement.
-In the absence of mandatory data breach requirements, government sector regulators have imposed certain industry-specific reporting obligations.
+As noted above, organisations are subject to mandatory data breach notification obligations under the PDPA, if the breach is notifiable.
+Government sector regulators have also imposed certain industry-specific reporting obligations.
 For example, MAS issued a set of notices to financial institutions on 1 July 2014 to direct that all security breaches should be reported to MAS within one hour of discovery.

 Singapore is not a signatory to the Council of Europe's Convention on Cybercrime.

-In Singapore, the CMA and the Cybersecurity Act are the key legislations governing cybercrime and cybersecurity.
-The CMA is primarily focused on defining various cybercrime offences, including criminalising the unauthorised accessing82 or modification of computer material,83 use or interception of a computer service,84 obstruction of use of a computer,85 and unauthorised disclosure of access codes.86
+In Singapore, the CMA and the Cybersecurity Act are the key pieces of legislation governing cybercrime and cybersecurity.
+The CMA is primarily focused on defining various cybercrime offences, including criminalising the unauthorised accessing91 or modification of computer material,92 use or interception of a computer service,93 obstruction of use of a computer94 and unauthorised disclosure of access codes.95

-The 2017 amendments to the CMA added the offences of obtaining or making available personal information that the offender believes was obtained through a computer crime87 and using or supplying software or other items to commit or facilitate the commission of a computer crime.88
+The 2017 amendments to the CMA added the offences of obtaining or making available personal information that the offender believes was obtained through a computer crime,96 and using or supplying software or other items to commit or facilitate the commission of a computer crime.97

-- the computer or system continued to be available and operational;
+- the computer or system continues to be available and operational;

 - the integrity of the computer or system is maintained; or